dctime/signals/issues.md

 Nearby source not applying source to newly configured wire.
 (1)

 Signal to Redstone converter redstone feature not implemented.
+(2)

+### 2025.4.30

+Cannot type anything to the editbox (1)

+Not checking inputs and sending inputs to the entity